DavidArayaSanabria/Deploy_Azure_OpenAI/README.md

-# Deploy_Azure_OpenAI
-Deploy Azure OpenAI using Terraform
+# Deploy Azure OpenAI using Terraform and Azure CLI